faizilham/msc-thesis/main/ch3_analysis.typ

 Resolve function alias: $"Resolve"(p, e) = evalexit(p)(e)$, $"Resolve"::"Node" times "Ref" -> ("Func" + bot + top)$
 ] /* End of Function Alias Analysis */

-We also want the analysis to track utilizable values returned from any function calls, and not only from $mono("create")$ calls.
+We also want the analysis to track utilizable values returned from any function calls, and not only from `create` calls.
 To allow this, we need to modify the transfer function of the safely-reachable value analysis defined in @eq:RVTransferFunc as follows.

 $
   "Replace the equation:"\